kutiny/colors.nvim/readme.md

 - [x] Single lua file configuration, using `name` key for plugins (using Lazy.nvim) (See [using file for listing themes](#using-file-for-listing-themes))
 - [x] Fallback default theme
 - [x] Enable transparent background (See [transparent-backgrounds](#transparent-backgrounds))
+- [x] Prevent opening multiple menu buffers
+- [x] Close menu on bufleave
+- [x] Callback to run after configuring a theme (useful for reconfiguring plugins like lualine)

 ## Configuration